mcallegari/qlcplus-docs/pages/05.show-manager/chapter.v4.md

 </style>
 ### Chapter 5

 # Show Manager

-The Show Manager has been introduced in QLC+ starting from version 4.0.0, after forking the original QLC code on November 5th, 2012.

 This feature is meant to give users the possibility of setting up a time driven show in a friendly and completely graphical way.
-The graphic interface shows a multitrack view, typical of audio sequencers or video editing softwares, and with it users are allowed to place QLC+ [Functions](/basics/glossary-and-concepts#functions) at the desired place and time in the view.
+The graphic interface shows a multitrack view, typical of audio sequencers or video editing software, and with it users are allowed to place QLC+ [Functions](/basics/glossary-and-concepts#functions) at the desired place and time in the view.
 Show Manager gives a lot of flexibility during a [Show](/basics/glossary-and-concepts#show) creation thanks to its visual-oriented approach.
 Once understood the basic elements, it is very easy to create, move or edit the existing functions and improve a Show by adding new tracks to it.

 Typical use cases of Shows are those gigs where a band plays songs following a metronome and the light show has always to be the same, following the music.